cyberark/secrets-provider-for-k8s/FETCH_ALL.md

 ### Security Implications

 - The Fetch All feature should be used with caution, as it can expose more secrets than intended.
-Ideally, Conjur should be configured to only allow the host to access the secrets that it needs.
+Ideally, Secrets Manager should be configured to only allow the host to access the secrets that it needs.
 Additionally, the host should only be used for a small unit, such as a single application, and therefore only need access to a small number of secrets.
 If the host has access to a large